-- a.
+a.
 Unit Risk Values shall be obtained from the CAPCOA Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993 or any health risk assessment guidelines adopted by the state Office of Environmental Health Hazard Assessment (OEHHA), pursuant to Division 26, Part 6, Chapter 6 of the California Health and Safety Code (SB 1731 program), that replace all or part of such CAPCOA Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993.
-Table I was last revised pursuant to Rule 1200(c)(23) and Rule 1210(c)(18) on February 26, 2021. - b.
-Chemical Abstract Service Number (CAS): For chemical groupings and mixtures where a CAS number is not applicable, the 4-digit code used in the Air Toxics "Hot Spots" Emission Inventory Criteria and Guidelines (EICG) Report is listed.
-For information on the origin and use of the 4-digit code, see the EICG report.
+Table I was revised pursuant to Rule 1200(c)(23) and Rule 1210(c)(18) effective on September 15, 2000, and January 11, 2001.